-v) Exclusion
+v) Fixed Term Exclusion

 Our school has no desire to exclude a child.
-In very rare cases it may be necessary to suspend a pupil for a fixed period of time, usually three days.
+In very rare cases it may be necessary to suspend a pupil for a fixed period of time, usually three days (up to a maximum of 5).
 However this course of action will only ever be considered after all other possible avenues have been explored.
 We will support the child returning to school in managing their behaviour according to the principles of this policy.
 For cases of fixed term exclusion or permanent exclusion the LEA policy and guidance will be followed.